kyverno/website/content/en/policies/other/disallow_secrets_from_env_vars.md

 ---
-type: "docs"
-title: Secrets Not From Env Vars
+title: "Disallow Secrets from Env Vars"
-linkTitle: Secrets Not From Env Vars
-weight: 20
+category: Sample
+policyType: "validate"
 description: >
     Sample policy to disallow using secrets from environment variables  which are visible in resource definitions.
 ---